jrivera024/jrivera024/README.md

 After completing my program at Per Scholas, I will be looking for opportunities to apply my cybersecurity knowledge and skills to protect organizations from cyber threats.
 I'm seeking a role where I can make a meaningful impact in strengthening security measures and educating users on best practices.

-## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|